jabberjabberjabber/Chunkify/README.md

 If you have a model without the base name in the filename, edit the appropriate adapter in the templates folder and add part of the filename to the "aka" key

-This script requires Python but needs no external libraries to be installed!

 ## Features